Elke Kahr: Political career

-2021 municipal election
+Mayor of Graz

-Kahr led the KPÖ for a third time in the 2021 Graz local election.
+Kahr led the KPÖ for a third time in the 2021 Graz local election on 26 September.
 Despite opinion polling suggesting a victory for the ruling Austrian People's Party (ÖVP), the KPÖ became the largest party with 28.8% of votes and 15 seats, making Kahr the most likely candidate for mayor of the city.

 After the election, the KPÖ entered into discussions with the Greens and SPÖ.
 The three parties agreed to form a coalition government, with the KPÖ holding three city councillors and the Greens one, while the SPÖ take over a number of committees in the city council.
 Kahr was elected mayor by the Gemeinderat on 17 November, winning 28 out of 46 votes.
 She became the first female mayor of Graz and first communist mayor of an Austrian city.

+In the 2026 Graz local election held on 29 June, the KPÖ made further gains and won in a landslide with almost 36% of the vote.